 About Target CPA bidding for video ads

-Target cost per acquisition (CPA) is an automated bidding strategy that lets you tell AdWords the amount that you're willing to pay for a conversion.
-AdWords then automatically sets your bids to give you as many conversions as possible at your targeted cost per acquisition.
+Target cost-per-acquisition (CPA) is an automated bidding strategy that lets you tell AdWords the amount you're willing to pay for a conversion.
+AdWords then automatically sets your bids to give you as many conversions as possible at your targeted cost-per-acquisition.

-This bid strategy can help you to reach customers who are likely to take an action, such as installing your mobile app.
-Target CPA bidding focuses on maximising conversions for your video ads, rather than views, as in CPV bidding.
-You still pay per view, but AdWords automatically sets your bids to help you to get more conversions.
+This bid strategy can help you reach customers who are likely to take an action, such as purchasing or filling out a form on your website.
+Target CPA bidding focuses on maximizing conversions for your video ads, so that you pay for conversions rather than views, as in CPV bidding.
+TrueView for action campaigns use target CPA bidding to optimize in order to drive clicks and relevant conversions on your website.

 How it works

-To use target CPA for your TrueView campaign, you must first set up conversion tracking for installs of your mobile app.
-Once you set up conversion tracking, you can start using target CPA by selecting Target CPA under 'Bidding' when you create your campaign, or in campaign settings for existing campaigns.
+To use target CPA for your TrueView campaign, you must first set up conversion tracking on your website.
+Once you set up conversion tracking, you can start using target CPA by selecting Target CPA under “Bidding” when you create your TrueView for action campaign, or in campaign settings for existing campaigns.

-You’ll set your target CPA, which is the average amount that you want to pay for a conversion.
-AdWords uses the conversion data from your campaigns to predict how likely an engaged view of your ad is to make a user convert.
-Based on this prediction, AdWords automatically manages your bids to maximise conversions at your target CPA.
+You’ll set your target CPA, which is the average amount you want to pay for a conversion.
+AdWords uses conversion data from your campaigns to predict how likely an engaged view of your ad is to make a user convert.
+Based on this prediction, AdWords automatically manages your bids to maximize conversions at your target CPA.

 Your actual CPA may be above or below your target CPA.
 This is because:

-- Your actual CPA depends on factors outside Google's control, such as changes to your app or website, your ads or increased competition in ad auctions.
+- Your actual CPA depends on factors outside Google's control, like changes to your website, your ads, or increased competition in ad auctions.

 - Your actual conversion rate can be lower than the predicted conversion rate.

-Tips to optimise your target CPA for app installs
+Tips to optimize your target CPA for website conversions

-You can see the results of your target CPA bid strategy in the statistics table on the Campaigns tab.
-To monitor your conversion tracking, add the pre-defined column set for Conversions to the statistics table for your campaign.
+You can see the results of your target CPA bid strategy in the statistics table on the Campaigns page.
+To monitor your conversion tracking, add conversions to the statistics table for your campaign.
 This will show you the number of conversions resulting from your ads.

-To see more specific data for each conversion action, like the number of installs and the cost per install (under 'Cost/conv.'), you can segment your conversions by 'Conversion name'.
+To see more specific data for each conversion action, like the number of purchases and the cost-per-purchase (under “Cost/conv.”), you can segment your conversions by “Conversion name.”
 Learn how to use segments to view performance data.

 Accounting for conversion delays

-Conversion numbers may take several days to show up on reporting due to delayed interactions between a person’s device, Google and any third-party tracking services that you might use.
+Conversion numbers may take several days to show up on reporting due to delayed interactions between a person’s device, Google, and any third party tracking services you might use.
 In addition, users don’t always take an action immediately after viewing your ad.

-When reviewing conversion reports for video ads, note that the previous seven days of conversion data may not be complete yet.
-You can exclude the last seven days of data to see more accurate reporting.
-Find out how to change the date range.
+When reviewing conversion reports for video ads, note that the previous 7 days of conversion data may not be complete yet.
+You can exclude the last 7 days of data to see more accurate reporting.
+Learn how to change the date range.